 What else do I need to remember about garden drainage?

-So, there you have it – a friendly guide to reclaiming your garden from the clutches of waterlogging.
+So, there you have it.
+A friendly guide to reclaiming your garden from the clutches of waterlogging.
 Don’t let the weather dictate your garden enjoyment; take control of your garden drainage and enjoy a dry, happy outdoor space.